 Notice that the crown is given by Jesus.
-It is not earned through toil and labor.
+It is not earned through toil and labor, but is given to those who love the Lord (Jas.
+1:12).
 Eternal life is a gift of grace (John 17:2, Rom.
 6:23).
 It is not a reward given to those who pass the torture test.

 Further reading: “Faithful until death?!
 What if I’m not?”